joehahn/exes-n-ohs/README.md

 hyperparameters are optimized, and the resulting classifier has an accuracy of about 67%.

-### using keras to build simple MLP neural net
+### build simple MLP neural net using keras

-blah blah blah...
+Now build and then train a simple multilayer perceptron (MLP) model using keras.
+Keras is my preferred tensorflow-based library, mostly because it is much easier to build and deploy neural network models using keras than other such library. tbc...

 ### notes